One on One with the Dalai Lama

 So try again.
 “Very well, then can we go to Xian on Thursday?”
 Vigorous shake of the head, “méimén, méimém,” with not so subtle undertones of “I don’t want to deal with foreigners, too much trouble, please go away.”
 She started to take crumpled renminbi from a half-dozen hands poking past me.

 I persisted.
 “Ok, then where can we go on Thursday?”
 She suddenly brightened, giggled, tee-hee, “You can go to Lhasa.”
 I asked, “You mean Tibet?”
 Apparently finding this uproariously funny, she rolled her eyes and snarked, “You want three tickets to Teebet?”
 Yes, we most certainly do.
 Not about to pass on Shangri-La.

 Two days later, on a weathered Boeing 737 needing a paint job and who knows what else, we landed at Gonggar airport.
 Lhasa itself lies at almost 12,000′, so the airport is an hour away and 2,000 feet lower, where the valley is wider and winds less fierce, next to the glacier-fed Yarlung Tsangpo river, which downstream becomes the tepid Brahmaputra as it wends through India and Bangladesh into the Bay of Bengal.

 Deplaning, our first stop was the CAAC desk at the airport, where we learned that we had just missed the weekly flight to Beijing.
 And so, serendipity, we would have seven days in the Forbidden Kingdom on the Roof of the World.

-We bypassed the spanking new Holiday Inn on the outskirts – which we learned later had opened to scathing reviews – opting instead for No. 2 Guest House in the center of old Lhasa, where, hell bent on going local, we got hard beds, a week’s dose of grime and a bath down the hall for five renminbi – about a quarter – per night.
+We bypassed the spanking new Holiday Inn on the outskirts – which we learned later had opened to scathing reviews – opting instead for No. 2 Guest House in the center of old Lhasa, where, hell bent on going local, we got hard beds and a grimey bath down the hall for five yuan – about a quarter – per night.